Using gnrnd4 on a PC

 Of course, neither of those solutions would be of any help

-if we were reading Table 1 on paper, as would be the case for a test.
+if we were reading Table 1 on paper, as might be the case for a test.

 The obvious solution would be to just type the values into R.